pipilu89/haikou-banana-hostel/pages/first-time-in-china.md

 Alipay and Wechat are "super apps" and have many mini-apps embedded within them.
 This is good because you dont have to download and create accounts for many different seperate apps.
 For example:
-- you can book online taxis within Alipay (using DiDi or Amap Taxi mini apps).
+- You can book online taxis within Alipay (using DiDi or Amap Taxi mini apps).
-- We can rent public shared bicycles (HelloRide in Alipay).
+- You can rent public shared bicycles (HelloRide in Alipay).
-- Order take out (Ele.me in Alipay)
+- Order take out (Ele.me in Alipay).
-- Translate Chinese <-> English (Search for "translate" in Alipay)
+- Translate Chinese <-> English (Search for "translate" in Alipay).
-- Alipay has a built in screen translator
+- Alipay has a built in screen translator.
-- Book train tickets (search for 12306 in Alipay)
+- Book train tickets (search for 12306 in Alipay).
-- Pay for local buses
+- Pay for local buses.

 Note: Some mini apps may require a local phone number.

-Alipay is generally more foreigner friendly than Wechat for payments.
+Alipay has an international version and is generally more foreigner friendly than Wechat for payments.
 But Wechat is the main app for communication.
 Wechat is very useful to have so you can communicate with your hotel or local people you may meet.
 Wechat can translate chat conversations.

 ## Mobile Data